On anniversary of King's 'Dream' speech, bells to ring for freedom

 Other organizers include the National Action Network of civil rights leader and talk show host Al Sharpton, the Southern Christian Leadership Conference and the National Council of Churches.

-A "Jobs and Justice" march before the event is expected to snarl traffic around the Mall, an open area stretching two miles from the Capitol west to the Lincoln Memorial.
+A "Jobs and Justice" march before the event is expected to snarl traffic around the Mall, an open area stretching two miles (3.2 km) from the Capitol west to the Lincoln Memorial.

 Obama's address will wrap up more than a week of Washington events marking the 50th anniversary of King's address.
 They included seminars, conferences and a march on Saturday that drew tens of thousands of people urging action on jobs, voting rights and gun violence.